gosh-sh/docs/docs/acki-nacki/connection-to-network/quick-start-tvm-cli.md

     You will need to send some tokens to the address before the actual deployment.
 Acki Nacki deploy is fee-based, so your new contract will be charged for this.
     ***(You will need about 10 tokens to deploy)***

-We recommend creating a [wallet-contract](./create-giver.md) that will serve as your giver.
+We recommend creating a [wallet-contract](./create-wallet.md) that will serve as your wallet.

 To replenish it, please contact us in [Channel on Telegram](https://t.me/+1tWNH2okaPthMWU0).